The secret to productivity isn’t really a secret.

 I ask myself this often.
-Surprisingly, the answer if often no. Unsurprisingly, you often don’t have to do things that are unnecessary.
+Surprisingly, the answer is often no. Unsurprisingly, you often don’t have to do things that are unnecessary.

-As well as decluttering your work space, decluttering your mailbox and mind are important too.
-If you’re subscribed to a handful of newsletters (of any kind) consider how many of them you genuinely enjoy and how many are just taking up space.
+As well as decluttering your workspace, decluttering your mailbox and mind are important too.
+If you’re subscribed to a handful of newsletters (even mine!) consider how many of them you genuinely enjoy and how many are just taking up space.

-Go through your subscriptions, your podcasts, your mobile apps, your social media accounts and be brutal: get rid of the accounts/things you don’t need or value.
+Go through your subscriptions, your podcasts, your mobile apps, your social media accounts and be brutal: get rid of what you don’t need or value.

 9. Identify your time wasters at work

-Make a list of things that steal your time at work (like mail, water-cooler chit-chat, meetings, online distractions, etc) and see what you can do to limit them.
-(Schedule 30 minutes for mail if that’s what it takes, write up agendas for meetings instead of going in with no purpose, silence social media notifications, wear a shirt that says ‘DO NOT DISTURB’, etc.)
+Make a list of things that steal your time at work (like mail, water-cooler chit-chat, necessarily long meetings, etc) and see what you can do to limit them.

 10. Take breaks

 You can’t be productive if you’re on the go for 8 hours a day.

 You need time to decompress, to think, to get away from your screen and colleagues and boss and ever-growing to-do list.
 Take breaks periodically to realign your focus and boost your energy.
 (Try to schedule these breaks into your routine/ daily planning too, to ensure they get taken.)